Everything you need to know about Technical Diving

 Bubbles form in your body after every dive, but until now, you would just get rid of them after returning safely to the surface when your dive is over.

-In technical diving, to avoid decompression sickness, you have to perform mandatory stops, called decompression stops.
-To execute and enjoy a decompression dive safely, there is a lot to know.
+In technical diving, to avoid decompression sickness, you have to perform mandatory stops called decompression stops.
+There is a lot to know to execute and enjoy a decompression dive safely.

 Many questions have to be knowingly answered before executing the dive: